harvard-dce/zoom-recording-ingester/README.md

 Does a bulk `pip-compile` upgrade of all base and function requirements.

-### Dependency Changes
+## Dependency Changes

 Dependencies for the project as a whole and the individual functions are managed using the `pip-tools` command, `pip-compile`.
-Top-level dependencies are listed in a `.in` file which is then compiled to a "locked" `.txt` version like so:
+Top-level dependencies are listed in a `.in` file which is then compiled to a "locked" `.txt` version.

-`pip-compile requirements/dev.in`
+There are four different contexts that require dependencies to be pip-compiled:
+- the functions themsevles
+- the base context, i.e., running the `invoke` tasks for packaging, deployment and stack updates
+- the tox unittesting context
+- the development context (when you're working on and testing the code)

+There is unfortunately not a clean separation between what's required in each of these contexts.
+For instance, some of the base and dev context requirements require packages that also used in the functions.
+It would be great to reconcile this at some point, but in the meantime just be sure when updating or adding a package to run pip-compile on affected requirements files in this order:

+1. `function_requirements/common-requirements.in`
+1. `requirements/base.in`
+1. `requirements/tox.in`
+1. `requirements/dev.in`

+Running pip-compile on a `.in` file will generate a corresponding `.txt` file which "locks" the dependent package versions.
-Both the `.in` and `.txt` files are version-controlled, so the initial compile was only necessary once.
-Now we only have to run `pip-compile` in a couple of situations:
+Both the `.in` and `.txt` files should be committed to version control.

-* when upgrading a particular package.
-* to update the project's base requirements list if a dependency for a specific function is changed

-In the first case you run `pip-compile -P [package-name] [source file]` where `source_file` is the `.in` file getting the update.

-Following that you must run `pip-compile` in the project root to pull the function-specific change(s) into the main project list.
+The main situation in which this becomes necessary is when you need to update a particular package due to vulnerability.
+For example, if the **google-auth** package needed to be updated you would run:

+`pip-compile -P google-auth function_requirements/common-requirements.in`

+Afterwards you would need to also `pip-compile` the remaning three "downstream" requirements files (in order) since they use the `-r` flag to import the `common-requirements.txt` file.

-Finally, run `pip-sync requirements/dev.txt` to ensure the packages are updated in your virtualenv .
+Finally, you'll want to run `pip-sync requirements/dev.txt` to ensure the packages are updated in your virtualenv.

 ## Testing